oroinc/conversation/src/Oro/Bundle/ConversationBundle/Resources/doc/api/conversation.md

 #### get_subresource

-Retrieve the record of the customer user that a specific conversation belongs to.
+Retrieve a record of the customer user that a specific conversation belongs to.

 #### get_relationship